Ishares Msci Japan Etf Market Value

 IShares MSCI Lagged Returns

 When evaluating IShares MSCI's market value, investors can use the concept of autocorrelation to see how much of an impact past prices of IShares MSCI etf have on its future price.
 IShares MSCI autocorrelation represents the degree of similarity between a given time horizon and a lagged version of the same horizon over the previous time interval.
-In other words, IShares MSCI autocorrelation shows the relationship between IShares MSCI etf current value and its past values and can show if there is a momentum factor associated with investing in IShares MSCI Japan.
+In other words, IShares MSCI autocorrelation shows the relationship between IShares MSCI etf current value and its past values and can show if there is a momentum factor associated with investing in iShares MSCI Japan.

 Regressed Prices